OkayHughes/open-lab-notebook/src/posts/DA_HOMME/dubos_writeup.md

     \fder{\mathcal{H}}{\partial_{\eta} [\pi]} &= \frac{\mathbf{u}^2 + w^2}{2} + \phi
 \end{align*}
 $$$`
-which agrees precisely with Tea20.
-However: does the integration by parts trickery work if we do the pseudodensity trick instead of modifying `$$\mathrm{d}A$$`?
+which illustrates that the integration by parts trick works perfectly if we do not incorporate
 ## Returning to EOS
 `$$$
 \begin{align*}